-In Harran, now Southern Turkey, the Arabic historian Mas’udi, in the 14th century, recorded this inscription from the Temple of the Moon God Sin, Know yourself, and you will become God.
-This is very similar to the famous words on the frontispiece of the Temple of Apollo in Delphi, Greece …within you is hidden the treasure of treasures!
-Know thyself and you will know the Universe and the Gods.
+In Harran, now Southern Turkey, the Arabic historian Mas”udi, in the 14th century, recorded this inscription from the Temple of the Moon God Sin, Know yourself, and you will become God.
+This is very similar to the famous words in the forecourt of the Temple of Apollo in Delphi, Greece …within thee is hidden the treasure of treasures!
+Know thyself and thou shalt know the Universe and the Gods.

 This idea that the answers we seek may be within us, is an old one.
 The Chinese philosopher Lao Tzu wrote that: “Knowing others is wisdom, knowing yourself is enlightenment.”
 Although many quotes become overused, they are a gateway to an ancient truth.
 When we look within, we are looking for, as W.B.
 Yeats wrote: “the face I had before the world was made.”
-This is similar to the Zen master who commands you to show him the face you had before you were born.
+This is similar to the Zen master, who commands you to show him the face you had before you were born.

-This idea of a source, or a single point may be seen with the gods and goddesses as many streams flowing out from one spring.
-Many radi.
-Or white light refracted through a prism.
-They are eternal archetypes which remain relevant because of their ability to be interpreted, and meditated on by an individual, which in turn brings deeper understanding.
-Both of oneself and the wider world.
-This ability is lost with literal interpretation.
-The gods which were once living, transparent icons, become rigid idols of dogma.
+This idea of a source, or a single point, may be seen, with the gods and goddesses, as many streams, flowing out from one spring.
+They are many radi.
+Another example is white light refracted through a prism.
+These concepts are eternal archetypes, which remain relevant because of their ability to be interpreted, and meditated upon, by an individual; which, in turn, brings deeper understanding, both of oneself, and the wider world.
+These abilities are lost with literal interpretation.
+The ancient gods, which were once living, transparent icons, have become rigid idols of dogma.

-Now, sometimes it is difficult not to interpret these myths literally, but I would recommend just reading, or listening, to them without expectation.
-Reserve judgment and see what bits resonate with you.
+Now, sometimes, it is difficult not to interpret these myths literally, but I would recommend just reading, or listening to, them without expectation.
+Reserve judgment and see which bits resonate with you.
 They always have something to offer.
 Something you need to hear.
 They are eternal.
 They are not anti-feminist.
-If you don’t like the fact that Perseus rescues Andromeda, then you can see Perseus as the active masculine principle in the psyche of women.
+If you don”t like the fact that Perseus rescues Andromeda, then you can see Perseus as the active, masculine principle in the psyche of women.
 This keeps the stories, and the wisdom contained within, available to everyone.

 Another example of this may be seen in the dislike of spinning stories.
-It should be remembered, however, that spinning is synonymous with the creation of the world.
-Of the knitting of new life in the womb.
-Our ancestors, as some today still do, rely on this skill to make clothes for the family, and to provide extra income.
+It should be remembered, however, that spinning is synonymous with the creation of the world, or of the knitting of new life in the womb.
+Our ancestors, as some people still do today, rely on spinning skill to make clothes for the family, and to provide extra income.
 It is not for everyone to do everything.
-In the Atzec tradition, women who dies in childbirth were given the same status as warriors in battle.
+In the Atzec tradition, women who died in childbirth were given the same status as warriors in battle.
 I feel that we have to take care not to be so offended that we miss out.
 That we do not get so caught up in the details of the latest fad that we miss out on the bigger picture.

-The great 20th century mythologist Joseph Campbell said: “All the gods, all the heavens and hells are within you.”
-Indeed, anyone who has taken psychedelics, or sought to know themselves, I’m sure will attest to this.
+The great twentieth century mythologist, Joseph Campbell, said: “All the gods, all the heavens and hells are within you.”
+Indeed, anyone who has taken psychedelic drugs, or sought to know themselves, I”m sure will attest to this.

 Nowadays, with knowledge fragmented, and the field of inquiry ever smaller, most are unaware of how interconnected all things are.
-In the ancient world knowledge was viewed as a whole, with no aspect meant to be studied separately.
-This was seen in ancient Egypt, and with Pythagoras, who taught cosmology, number, geometry and music.
+In the ancient world, knowledge was viewed as a whole, with no aspect meant to be studied separately.
+This was exemplified in ancient Egypt, and with Pythagoras, who taught cosmology, numbers, geometry, and music.